Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 **(1) Baseline model**

-There are three baseline models in this task.
+There are five baseline models in this task.
 They are randomforest, gradient boosting tree,feedforward neural network, logistic regression, and naiveBayes.
 The final is a stacked ensemble learning using randomforest, grandient boosting tree, and feedforward neural network as base models with neural network as metalearner.